frithnanth/raku-Math-Libgsl-Matrix/README.md

 ### add-constant(Num(Cool) $x)

-This method add a constant to the elements of the vector.
+This method adds a constant to the elements of the vector.
 This method can be chained.

+### sum(--> Num)

+This method returns the sum of the elements of the vector.
+This method fails if the underlying C library's version is less than 2.7.

+### axpby(Num(Cool) $alpha, Num(Cool) $beta, Math::Libgsl::Vector $b where $!vector.size == .vector.size)

+This method performs the operation αx + βy and returns the result in the vector $b.
+This method can be chained.
+This method fails if the underlying C library's version is less than 2.7.

 ### max(--> Num)